 The flow of participants through the study and the reasons for loss-to-follow up are detailed in Figure 1.
 Of the 247 women measured at baseline, 39 were not available at 12 months for, generally because they could not be contacted.
 In addition, data from 21 women were excluded because of pregnancy/lactation in the interim period or, in the Nref group, because they had become HIV-positive.
-There were no significant differences in baseline bone and biochemical variables and most of the anthropometry between women in the same group who were included at 12 months and those who were not.
+There were no significant differences in baseline CD4 count, bone and biochemical variables and most of the anthropometry between women in the same group who were included at 12 months and those who were not.
 The exceptions were that women included at 12 months in the Nref and Ppres groups were significantly older, and in both the Nref and Plow groups were heavier with greater BMI, fat mass, waist circumference and hip circumference at baseline than those in the same group who were not included at 12 months (data not shown).